berylcczhang/TEST/doc/sphinx/cloudy.rst

-  argument is set, cloudy will only be run in spectra starting with the specified trial number (in :ref:`sssec-cloudy-integrated-mode`) or cluster number (in :ref:`sssec-cloudy-cluster-mode`); numbers are 0-offset, to the first trial/cluster is 0, the next is 1, etc.
+  argument is set, cloudy will only be run in spectra starting with the specified trial number (in :ref:`sssec-cloudy-integrated-mode`) or cluster number (in :ref:`sssec-cloudy-cluster-mode`); numbers are 0-offset, so the first trial/cluster is 0, the next is 1, etc.
 * ``end_spec``: default behavior is to run cloudy on all the integrated spectra (in :ref:`sssec-cloudy-integrated-mode`) or cluster spectra (in :ref:`sssec-cloudy-cluster-mode`).
-If this argument is set, cloudy will only be run on spectra up to the specified trial number (in :ref:`sssec-cloudy-integrated-mode`) or cluster number (in :ref:`sssec-cloudy-cluster-mode`); numbers are 0-offset, to the first trial/cluster is 0, the next is 1, etc.
+If this argument is set, cloudy will only be run on spectra up to the specified trial number (in :ref:`sssec-cloudy-integrated-mode`) or cluster number (in :ref:`sssec-cloudy-cluster-mode`); numbers are 0-offset, so the first trial/cluster is 0, the next is 1, etc.

 The optional arguments are as follows: